suchetra/memo-reseaux-systemes/README.md

 on donne à l'autre personne (exemple serveur distant) la clé privé comme ça il peut nous envoyer le message

 ___
+LIEN SYMBOLIQUE

+fichier qu'on modifie et le fichier cible, qui est issue du lien symbolique, qu'on veut modifier indirectement (sans le modifier directement)

 * voir le lien symbolique
   * Simplest way: cd to where the symbolic link is located and do ls -l to list the details of the files.
 The part to the right of -> after the symbolic link is the destination to which it is pointing.
 Source: https://ostoday.org/apple/question-how-do-i-update-a-symbolic-link-in-linux.html